 The overarching theme this year is Freedom allows opportunities for noble choices.
-As you may recall, Challenge I’s theme was Discipline is the cornerstone of Freedom.
+As you may recall, Challenge I’s theme was Discipline is the Cornerstone of Freedom.
 Each year builds toward the next.
 For example, Challenge III’s theme will be All choices bring consequences.

 What will this year cover?

-Here’s what the guide says:
+Here’s what the Challenge II guide says:

 Flowing from the examination of freedom in Challenge I, the theme of Challenge II leads students to weigh the value and impact of choices executed by literary figures and heroes, historical leaders, artistic greats, and other persons of influence.
 Students contemplate the choices made by leaders in history: Where these choices wise or unwise?
 Students study the flow and development of ideas that have shaped Western thought and culture and how they’ve influences twenty-first-century thinking.
 Using the common topics as a model (definition, comparison, relationship, circumstance, and testimony) students practice the art of questioning in order to gain clarity and insight.
 This insight leads to deep and profound conversations that consider consequences.

 They did so well last year in Challenge I that I am confident this year will build upon everything they learned last year and just take it to the next level.
-I was so impressed with how easily they fell into a groove as we switched to this new curriculum.
+I was impressed with how easily they fell into a groove as we switched to this new curriculum.

-10th Grade – The Books
+10th Grade, CHALLENGE II – The Books

 Here’s a quick peek at some of the books we’re diving into this year.
-I love, love, love reading, so I will be reading along with the kids again this year.
-We thoroughly enjoyed it last year because we could all discuss what we read and it was so much easier for me to help them when the time came to discuss and prep for their essays.
+I love, love, love reading so I will be reading along with the kids again this year.
+We thoroughly enjoyed it last year because we could all discuss what we read, and it was so much easier for me to help them when the time came to discuss and prep for their essays.